 Different Types of Penguins

-Even though there aren't many distinct species of penguins and they all belong to the bird family Spheniscidae, these birds can be divided into several groups of the most closely related species.
-These groups are based not only on physical characteristics and appearances, but also on genetic testing that has determined how closely related different penguins are and how closely they evolved from early penguin ancestors.
+Even though there aren't many distinct species of penguins and they all belong to the scientific bird family Spheniscidae, these birds can be divided into several groups of the most closely related species.
+These groups are based not only on physical characteristics and appearances, but also on genetic testing that has determined how closely related different penguins are and how closely they evolved from earlier penguin ancestors.
 There are four main types of penguins:

 - Large or Great Penguins

 The two largest penguin species, the king penguin and emperor penguin, are so much larger than other penguin species that they are a distinct group of their own.
 Emperor penguins can weigh up to 50-90 pounds (22-40 kilograms), and can be as tall as 40-48 inches (101-122 centimeters) in height.
 King penguins are slightly smaller than their emperor cousins but are still far larger than any other penguin species.

 - Brush-Tailed Penguins

-These mid-sized penguins have distinct bristled, brushy tails that are longer than most penguin's tails and are useful as rudders when swimming or toboganning.
+These mid-sized penguins have distinct bristled, bushy tails that are longer than most penguin's tails and are useful as rudders when swimming or tobogganing.
 The chinstrap penguin, gentoo penguin, and adelie penguin all belong to this group, and their tails are excellent field marks for proper identification.
 While all three of these penguins are closely related, they are still distinct, individual species.

 - Crested Penguins

 - Banded Penguins

 Smaller penguins with unique body plumage that includes a band or stripe around the breast and underparts are the banded penguins.
 These birds also often show some minor spotting within their white underparts, and those spots are distinct to each bird, like feathered fingerprints.
 Another field mark for all the penguins in this group is pink skin on the face, especially around the eye and the base of the bill.
 The extent of the skin and its coloration varies between each species as well as individual birds.
 The African, Magellanic, Humboldt, and Galapagos penguins are all part of this group.